vyomasystems-lab/riscv-ctb-challenge-hassanraza-10x/challenge_level1/challenge2_loop/README.md

 ## Cause

-After the successful checking of 3 sets of test cases the test should have jumped at `test_end` but it kept on performing addition operations by loading data from the subsequent memory locations (**sebsequent memory locations contained zeros**) and stuck in the self checking loop causing it to never exit from spike.
+After the successful checking of 3 sets of test cases the test should have jumped at `test_end` but it kept on performing addition operations by loading data from the subsequent memory locations (**subsequent memory locations contained zeros**) and stuck in the self checking loop causing it to never exit from spike.

 ## Solution